 Who is eligible for GRW grants, and how much can you get?

 GRW grants apply to businesses in the manufacturing and service industries (excluding pure sales and marketing activities).
 So if you’re a freelance designer working with your laptop, this money isn’t for you.
 Sorry.

 Only Gewerbe (not Freiberufler) are eligible for GRW grants.

 The grants cover up to a maximum of 40% of costs during the start-up phase, including:

 - Capital expenditures (e.g., new buildings, equipment or machinery), in the first three years

 - Personnel costs of newly-created jobs, in the first two years

 Check the facts

-Check out this useful English fact sheet on GWRD grants.
+Check out this useful English fact sheet on GRW grants.